 Getting more young people into working into engineering was "important", Ms Bharkhada said, because the average age of the current workforce is "around 55".
-The way that young people the problems we're going to have 10, 15 or 20 years down the line."

-"communicate, the way they think about problem solving - which is essentially what engineering and manufacturing is - is very, very different" from older people", she said.
-"And that's going to help solve some of
+The way that young people "communicate, the way they think about problem solving - which is essentially what engineering and manufacturing is - is very, very different" from older people", she said.